cgeils25/Models_From_Scratch/README.md

 Would I ever use these models in practice?
 Definitely not, as my implementations will lack a lot of optimization and extra functionality I could get from scikit-learn.
 Nevertheless, I feel much more comfortable using such tools when I understand how they work at a deeper level.

+Because my models only use basic matrix operations via NumPy, I would like to eventually write my own low-level replacement (with an identical API) in either C or Rust which I can substitute in, so that this will truly be "from scratch".

 All models will have their own directories, named accordingly, along with a readme explaining the project and what I learned.

 I'll also write unit tests for all models and utility functions using pytest.
 They will be contained in tests/ and will mirror the structure of the project.